dergraaf/loa/README.markdown

 Naming
 ------

 A "Loa" is a allknowing ghost in Voodoo.
-The differend boards are named after loas.
+The different boards are named after loas.